The Broadways

-The Broadways were a short-lived American punk band from Chicago, Illinois, United States, formed in 1996 after the dissolution of the ska-punk band Slapstick.
+The Broadways was a short-lived American punk band from Chicago, Illinois, United States, formed in 1996 after the dissolution of the ska-punk band Slapstick.
 The latter's vocalist Brendan Kelly and trumpet player Dan Hanaway assumed the roles of bassist and guitarist, joined by Rob DePaola on drums and Chris McCaughan (formerly of Tricky Dick) on guitar.
 All but DePaola also assumed vocal duties.

 History

 The Broadways acknowledged musical influence from and drew comparisons to Crimpshrine, Fifteen and Jawbreaker.
-Their songs are typically characterised by socio-policital lyrics and a lack, both lyrically and musically, of adherence to traditional verse-chorus structures.
+Their songs are typically characterised by socio-political lyrics and a lack, both lyrically and musically, of adherence to traditional verse-chorus structures.

 The band released one full album, Broken Star, in 1998 on Asian Man Records.
 They broke up later that year, with Kelly stating a reason of “all of us growing out of where we were in our lives when we started the band”.
 Subsequently, Kelly and McCaughan formed The Lawrence Arms, and Hanaway and DePaola formed The Honor System.

 A compilation entitled Broken Van was released in 2000, comprising 6 songs recorded after Broken Star (thought to have been planned for release on a split with Baxter) and all the songs from their pre-album EPs (except “Ben”, which had already been re-released on Broken Star as “Ben Moves to California”).

 In 2007 and 2008, Asian Man Records announced plans to reissue both of the band's albums on vinyl and CD.
 Broken Star had long since sold out on vinyl, whereas Broken Van had been CD-only; both had for some time been out of stock on CD.
 In late 2007, Mike Park posted a thread on his label’s forum stating that he could not find a copy of Broken Van and would need a fan to provide one in order for the reissue to go ahead.
 His request was successful.
 The new vinyl edition of Broken Van went on sale in July 2008, and that of Broken Star was released shortly after.

 It was announced in May 2013, that the Broadways will playing a reunion show at Riot Fest 2013 in Chicago.